- Application procedure and deadlines for BA and MA

-Faculty of Economic Sciences (WNE) conducts full-time doctoral studies in the area of economics.
+The Faculty of Economic Sciences (WNE) conducts the full-time doctoral studies in the area of economics.

-Programme of doctorate studies includes obligatory common part, which comprises courses in advanced macroeconomics, advanced microeconomics, advanced econometrics and economic research methodology.
-The remaining part of the programme consists of specialised courses chosen by doctoral students (after consultations with their supervisor).
+The programme of doctoral studies includes an obligatory common part, which comprises courses in advanced macroeconomics, advanced microeconomics, advanced econometrics and economic research methodology.
+The remaining part of the programme consists of a specialised courses chosen by the PhD students (after consultations with their supervisor).

-Doctoral studies prepare graduates to work both as scientists employed by Polish or foreign academic institutions as well as participants in the economic and public life on management or expert level.
-Graduates possess skills which allow them to independently conduct scientific research, take part in research projects, prepare scientific publications and to undertake specific practical tasks and solve practical dilemmas.
-An important element of the doctoral student profile is an ability to conduct didactic courses in all fundamental areas of economics and advanced courses in which they specialise.
+The doctoral studies prepare graduates to work as scientists employed by Polish or foreign academic institutions, as well as to participate in the economic and public life at managerial and expert levels.
+Graduates acquire skills allowing them to conduct scientific research on their own, participate in research projects, prepare scientific publications, but also to undertake specific practical tasks and solve them.
+An important element of the PhD student's profile is also the ability to conduct didactic classes in all basic specializations of economics, as well as advanced courses within their own specialization.

-Doctorate studies at the Faculty of Economic Sciences are addressed to distinguished graduates primarily of economic departments, who envisage their career path in the scientific and research area and in key economic institutions.
+The doctoral studies of the Faculty of Economic Sciences are addressed primarily to outstanding graduates of economic faculties who place their career path within the framework of scientific and research activities as well as in key economic institutions.